Reducing the need for drilling and making logging more accurate

 There are seven Hylogging machines in use by Australian state and territory geological surveys, enhancing the industry's competitiveness by building a national record of geological core information.
 HyLogging has also been adopted by the Mexican Geological Survey.

-Since 2009, the Perth Core Library has collected data on 300,000 metres of drill core from 1000 unique drill holes with the help of the Geological Survey of Western Australia and our HyLogging system.
+For example, since 2009 the Perth Core Library has collected data on 300,000 metres of drill core from 1000 unique drill holes with the help of the Geological Survey of Western Australia and our HyLogging system.

 In 2017, the HyLogging system was licensed to Australian METS company, Corescan.
 Corescan operate a network of hyperspectral mineralogy labs across Australia, South East Asia, Canada, USA, Mexico, Peru, Chile and Argentina and will drive delivery the HyLogging system as a mining service to the global market.